Fifty years after Neil Armstrong and Buzz Aldrin stepped onto the moon, this major exhibition will take visitors on their very own journey into space.

 What will a trip to Mars or habitation on the moon look like for humans?
 A rover, probe and walking robot tasked with surveying the surface of Mars all highlight the scientific exploration of the red planet.

-Visitors to the museum can get a first or further impression of the conquest of space in the foyer of the HNF, where they will find a model of Ariane 6, which is scheduled to launch next year.
+Visitors to the museum can get a first or further impression of the conquest of space in the foyer of the HNF, where they will find a model of Ariane 6, which is scheduled to launch in july 2020.
 In addition, you can see an original fire extinguisher from the Apollo mission as well as a cosmonaut glove.
 There are also other exhibits that were actually in space – the board clock from the Soyuz 18 space ship in 1975 and a lunar map used by Apollo 12 crew members in November 1969 and signed by the astronaut Dick Gordon.

 Exhibition area: Third floor of the HNF